51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 26. Brandy Milk Punch

-Enjoy a sweet and creamy treat with this Thanksgiving cocktails and dessert drink.
-A distant relative of egg nog, you make this punch by combining milk, powdered sugar, vanilla, brandy and a dash of nutmeg.
-Give it a good shake and enjoy chilled.
-You can always add some pumpkin pie spice for a little more Fall flavor.
+Enjoy a sweet and creamy treat with these Thanksgiving cocktails and dessert drinks.
+A distant relative of eggnog, you make this punch by combining milk, powdered sugar, vanilla, brandy and a dash of nutmeg.
+Give it a good shake and enjoy it chilled.
+You can always add some pumpkin pie spice for a little more fall flavor.

 Best Nonalcoholic Thanksgiving Drinks